writethedocs/www/docs/bipoc.rst

 How do we want to use this space?
 ---------------------------------

+* Create a supportive community with other people who are familiar with your experiences
 * Network and share opportunities for BIPOC people in technical communication, software development, and open source
 * Share knowledge and resources about anti-racism
 * Invite more BIPOC into our field
 * Build community, visibility, and leadership opportunities specifically for BIPOC
 * Coordinate and publicize joint events with organizations with similar goals (e.g., `Color Coded`_ in Los Angeles)

 .. _color coded: https://colorcoded.la